m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L32-L36">test/Examples/SimpleDoor.purs L32-L36</a></sup></p>
 <!-- PD_END -->

+We pattern match on both the current state and the message at once.
+It could also be written as a nested pattern match.

 This function handles the two valid transitions we saw in the diagram: closing an open door and opening a closed door.
 The catch-all case `_, _ -> state` handles any invalid combinations (like trying to open an already open door) by returning the current state unchanged.

 While this approach works and is straightforward, it has some drawbacks: